-Typically, eLearning program contains a progress tracker that allows tracking the success of each learner.
+Typically, an eLearning program contains a progress tracker that allows tracking the success of each learner.
 On top of that, organizers can also provide weekly email feedback to keep track of where the student is in the program and what comes next.

 The learning plan consists of thematic modules with chapters, new modules become available as the student progresses.
-This creates a clear picture of how many employees of the company have mastered the new technology or completed mandatory training and with what results.
+This creates a clear picture of how many employees of the company have mastered the new technology or completed their mandatory training and with what results.

 eLearning technology may save a lot of time and money for the company, as you will have a consistent, compliant plan at hand.
 A professional team may create content according to your recommendations, and the system will ensure fast delivery of content to learners across all channels.
 For example, when our team at Viseven creates content for our customers, the process is usually as follows: they provide an eLearning plan while we do the rest: create, design, localize, build a customer journey, and plan integrations.

-When the audience of our client say:
+When the audience of our client says:

-… or our client’s team say:
+… or the representatives of our client’s team say:

 I want to have the simplest and most effective omnichannel tools at hand to make my job easier, increase communication flows with our target audience, and avoid time-consuming tasks.

 eLearning technology from Viseven is built around a specific customer journey that is tailored to the needs of each customer.
-Our professional team will create content according to your recommendations, while audit and contextual understanding help us take advantage of each ecosystem to eliminate complexity and simplify the user journey.
+Our professional team will create content according to your recommendations, while audit and contextual understanding help us take advantage of each ecosystem to reduce complexity and simplify the user journey.